titooo7/GFN-FPS-Unlocker/README.md

 ### TO-DO
 Spoofing ro.sf.lcd_density.
 On devices like Xiaomi Pad 5 it needs to be changed to 450 otherwise it won't enable the 120fps option.
 I tried to do it but failed miserable (probably easy to do for a real dev).
+The code needs to be cleaned.
+I'm not a dev so I forked and modified some bits to fit my purpose but I'm sure that now there is a lot of bits of code that now could be removed as are probably not being used.

 ### Disclaimer!!
 The user takes sole responsibility for any damage that might arise due to use of this module.